 Delbert always let us video part of his performance to include with the interviews.

-While we’re sorry to learn that Delbert’s retirement announcement means that, with the exception of his Sandy Beaches Cruise, he won’t be doing any more touring.
-We hope that he will still find time to spread a little of his magic around the recording studio now and then and share the results with us.
+While we’re sorry to learn that Delbert’s retirement announcement means that, with the exception of the 7th annual Big Blues Bender to be held at Westgate Resort & Casino September 9-12, 2021 and the Sandy Beaches Cruise sailing January 15-22, 2023, he won’t be doing any more touring, we hope that he will still find time to spread a little of his magic around the recording studio now and then and share the results with us.
 Some things are just too good to lose.
 Delbert’s talent is one of those.

 Most importantly, we hope he is able to, as he says, “enjoy my family and travel a bit as it becomes safer.
 It’s been a great ride.”